• Home

 Here are some variables that Google will take into account when calculating keyword costs:

 Keyword search volume tells you how many people use that term to search each month.
 So, higher search volumes bring great opportunities for brand awareness, exposure, and traffic.
-However, it’s more likely these terms have high cost per click (CPC) as a lot of businesses want to target them.
+However, it’s more likely these terms have a high cost per click (CPC) as a lot of businesses want to target them.

 The competition value is an indicator of how many advertisers are bidding on a keyword on the Google network.
 As the competition level increases from low to high, so too does its bidding price, which invariably leads to high CPC and CPA.

-For example, in our previous examples — Blue jeans for women and Blue jeans for men — have high competition, which means we’ll pay more, and find it harder to rank with these terms.
+For example, our previous examples — Blue jeans for women and Blue jeans for men — have high competition, which means we’ll pay more, and find it harder to rank with these terms.

 In other words, the Search Network targets users with high buying intent, whereas the Display Network targets users with shared interests.
 If you want to focus on those with high intent, you can expect to pay higher costs.
 Therefore, it is relatively more expensive to advertise on the Search Network compared to the Display Network.